takicodes/takicodes/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on color palette for RPG games.
+- 🔭 I’m currently working on color palettes for RPG games.
 - 🌱 I’m currently learning HTML and CSS codings.